relastle/glacier/README.md

 ## Note

-#### philosophy
+### :apple: Philosophy

-This library is made for building CLI quickly especially for personal use, so the features provided by it is not rich.
+- This library is made for building CLI quickly especially for personal use, so the features provided by it is not rich.

-If you want to build really user-friend CLI or that in production, I suggest that you use [click](https://click.palletsprojects.com/en/7.x/) (Actually glacier uses it internally), or other full-stack CLI builing libraries.
+- If you want to build really user-friend CLI or that in production, I suggest that you use [click](https://click.palletsprojects.com/en/7.x/) (actually glacier uses it internally), or other full-stack CLI builing libraries.

-#### :construction:
+### :construction: Warnings

 - Please note that any destructive change (backward incompatible) can be done without any announcement.
 - This plugin is in a very early stage of development.
 Feel free to report problems or submit feature requests in [Issues](https://github.com/relastle/glacier/issues).